Gageperrin/it-notes/it-topics/cissp.md

 The Trusted Computing Base (TCB) encompasses all security controls that would be implemented to protect an architecture.
 This term refers to the protection mechanisms within a system or architecture.
 The TCB is the totality of protection mechanisms within an architecture.
 Processors, memory, storage, firmware, OS, and the system kernel are all found in the TCB.

 A central processing unit (CPU) is the brain of a computer that processes all of the instructions.
 It operates through four steps of fetching, decoding, executing, and storing.
 CPU's operate in one of two processor states: the supervisor or problem state.
 These states are privilege levels (i.e. restrictions on the operations that can be performed).
 The supervisor state has a higher privilege level and is typically where the system kernel runs, allowing full access to all the instructions and capabilities of a CPU.
 The problem state is a lower privilege level with limited access to CPU instructions and is the standard operating mode of a CPU.
-It is called the problem state because that is the fundamnetal role of the CPU, to solve problems.
+It is called the problem state because that is the fundamental role of the CPU, to solve problems.

 Process isolation prevents interactions or conflicts that could have negative consequences.
 There are two general methods to accomplish this:
 1. Time-division multiplexing allows the CPU to determine process isolation by allocating very small slots of time to each process and rapidly switching between them as needed.